espressif/esp-idf/docs/en/security/flash-encryption.rst

 - For :ref:`flash_enc_development_mode` second stage bootloader will program only ``download_dis_decrypt`` & ``download_dis_cache`` eFuse bits to allow UART bootloader reflashing of encrypted binaries.
 Also ``FLASH_CRYPT_CNT`` eFuse bits will NOT be write protected.
 - The second stage bootloader then reboots the device to start executing encrypted image.
 It will transparently decrypt the flash contents and load into IRAM.

 During development stage there is a frequent need to program different plaintext flash images and test the flash encryption process.
 This requires UART download mode to be able to load new plaintext images as many number of times as required.
 However during manufacturing or production UART download mode should not be allowed to access flash contents due to security reason.
-Hence this requires two different ESP32 configurations: one for development and other for production.
+Hence this requires two different {IDF_TARGET_NAME} configurations: one for development and other for production.
 Following section describes :ref:`flash_enc_development_mode` and :ref:`flash_enc_release_mode` for flash encryption and a step by step process to use them.

 .. important::
   Development mode as the name suggests should be used ONLY DURING DEVELOPMENT as it does not prevent modification and possible read back of encrypted flash contents.